vocalodon/dontwi/README.rst

 dontwi_ is a status transporter script from Mastodon instances to Twitter.
 It transports statuses triggered by your preferred hashtag in Mastodon public timeline to a twitter account with `#don_tw` hashtag.
-Its aim is communication with mastodon users and the Twitter's follers.
+Its aim is communication with Mastodon users and the Twitter's follers.

 .. _dontwi: https://github.com/vocalodon/dontwi